OnTimeZone file types are offered in 3 formats:

 "Streets & Trips" data files offered in two versions:

 Both formats use the same data.
 They differ only by what version of S&T was used to generate the file.

-Streets and Trips files are upwards-compatible.
+Streets and Trips files are upwards-compatible to a limited degree.
 Within the ranges described above, you can open an older format with a newer version of Streets and Trips, but the first time will generate a prompt to match records to updated maps.
 Just say OK, and the automatic upgrade takes place.
 When you save the file it is formatted to your current S&T version and will open without a prompt next time.

 S&T versions earlier than 2007 are not supported by OnTimeZone.

 Streets and Trips users may want to consider using the template version of the time zone data, which allows you the option of automatically including time zone data in any new maps you create.
 More information about how to use S&T templates can be found here and here.
 S&T templates are simple and powerful, and well worth exploring.

 For detailed information on how to use OTZ data in Streets and Trips click here.